Long-term capital growth doesn’t have to be risky, time-consuming or out of your reach

 All of our investments did well globally, and we’re on track to make 2021 a year for further capital growth.

 Additionally, the Global Masters Fund portfolio has a stellar performance record since its inception, up 7.6% since 2006.
-At three years, we witnessed an increase of 7.7%, with finishes of 10.8% and 12.4% at the five- and 10-year marks, respectively.
+At three years, we achieved an increase of 7.7% annually, with finishes of 10.8% and 12.4% at the five- and 10-year marks, respectively.

 We manage a fund that has your long-term needs in mind